aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/network-services.md

         route_map_in: < route-map name >
         local_as: < local BGP ASN >

+    # Enable EVPN L2 Multicast for all SVIs and l2vlans within Tenant | Optional
+    # - Multicast group binding is created only for Multicast traffic.
+BULL traffic will use ingress-replication
+    # - Configures binding between VXLAN, VLAN, and multicast group ipv4 address using the following formula:
+    #   < evpn_l2_multicast.underlay_l2_multicast_group_ipv4_pool > + < vlan_id - 1 > + < evpn_l2_multicast.underlay_l2_multicast_group_ipv4_pool_offset >.
+    # - The recommendation is to assign a /20 block within the 232.0.0.0/8 Source-Specific Multicast range.
+    # - Enables `redistribute igmp` on the router bgp MAC VRF.
+    # - When evpn_l2_multicast.enabled is true for a VLAN or a tenant, "igmp snooping" and "igmp snooping querier" will always be enabled - overriding those individual settings.
+    evpn_l2_multicast:
+      enabled: < true | false >
+      underlay_l2_multicast_group_ipv4_pool: < IPv4_address/Mask >
+      underlay_l2_multicast_group_ipv4_pool_offset: < int >

     # Enable igmp snooping querier for each SVI/l2vlan within tenant, by default using IP address of Loopback 0.
-    # When enabled, igmp snooping querier will only be created on l3 device, i.e. uplink_type: p2p.
+    # When enabled, igmp snooping querier will only be configured on l3 devices, i.e., uplink_type: p2p.
     igmp_snooping_querier:
+      # Will be enabled automatically if "evpn_l2_multicast" is enabled.
-       enabled: < true | false >
+       enabled: < true | false | default false >
        source_address: < ipv4_address -> default ip address of Loopback0 >
        version: < 1, 2, 3 -> default 2 (EOS) >